 There are endless factors that could make your dog stressed and anxious.
 An anxious dog, just like all other animals, will project jumpiness.

-It could be a change in the routine, its companion suddenly goes MIA, fear of separation from its master, or even illness can make you do jumpy.
+It could be a change in the routine.
+Its companion suddenly goes MIA; fear of separation from its master or even illness can make you jumpy.

 It is true that when dogs are in pain, be it physical or internal, they tend to act jumpy.

-Your dog might be experiencing dental pain, pain from an injury, among others.
-There is no determining for a fact which pain is making your dog jumpy unless you consult with your vet.
+Your dog might be experiencing dental pain or pain from an injury, among others.
+You cannot determine which pain makes your dog jumpy unless you consult your vet.

 3. Environmental Causes

 Some harmless things around us unknowingly make your dog both anxious and jumpy.

 A sudden loud doorbell, for example, can scare your dog out of its wits.
 Any sudden shrill, loud noises do not affect the dogs alone; it sometimes shakes us to the core.

 Imagine what a loud bang out of blues would do to you.
 Well, that goes the same for your dog.